handegar/fv1emu/README.md

  - Test on MacOS and Windows.
  - Better streaming, preferably realtime streaming.
  - Realtime processing of an input stream.
+   - Add functionality for changing the POT-values at runtime.
+ - Let the user set the external clock-speed to other frequencies than the default.

 ## Links